Repost from 2015. Edited, rewritten, and corrected.

 Me.
 That’s right, me.
 I did what I wanted to do.
 I may have couched my decisions in Christian-speak, but I was the one making the decisions.
 There is no imaginary God to blame and no imaginary God to praise.
 The only God in the equation is of human form.
 Take the two illustrations I gave above.

-However, I ignored the man I was going to work with.
+However, I ignored the character, personality, and temperament of the man I was going to work with.
 He started the church and, while I was going to be co-pastor, there was no doubt who was the REAL pastor.
 This man was just like me.
 Driven.
 Strong-willed.
 Bull-headed.
 Arrogant.
 Temperamental.
 Prone to anger.
 Certain of his beliefs.
-It took me all of a few weeks to realize that the church wasn’t big enough for both of us, and over the course over the next six months I lived just this side of hell.
-In the end we fought and bickered like an old married couple.
+It took me all of a few weeks to realize that the church wasn’t big enough for both of us, and over the course over the next six months I lived just this side of Hell.
+In the end we fought and bickered like a couple of tom cats.
 We had no love or respect for each other.
 It was ugly and I am just as guilty in all of this as the other man.
 So much for a Christianity of love, peace, joy and understanding.

 Take the other illustration I gave.
 Why did God lead me to sell some prized possessions I owned so I could help a family move from Texas to Ohio only to change his mind and have that same family move right back to Texas three months later?